mtelvers/bellsunday/index.md

 -   [Long ago, prophets knew](https://hymnary.org/hymn/NEH1985/10) often sung at Advent/Christmas, but could be used at any time
 -   [Hear the call of the kingdom](https://www.stuarttownend.co.uk/song/hear-the-call-of-the-kingdom/) more contemporary song by Ketty and Townend

+A new worship song written for the 50th anniversary of the Suffolk Historic Churches Trust.
+(Although the occasion is a little niche, the song itself is quite generally applicable.)
+Listen [here](https://www.youtube.com/watch?v=5KVWZDCm7gI)

 ## Bible Readings with ideas for reflection or preaching

 ### Readings Relating to Bells and their Sound